solid-contrib/solid-client/README.md

 # Dependencies
 Solid.js currently depends on [rdflib.js](https://github.com/linkeddata/rdflib.js/).
 Please make sure to load the `rdflib.js` script **before** loading `solid.js`.

-# Web operations to manipulate resources using LDP-friendly calls
+# Web operations

-Here are some useful examples of functions you can implement in your own app.
+Here are some useful examples of functions you can implement in your own app, in order to manipulate resources using LDP-friendly calls.
 Just make sure you include the `solid.js` script in your HTML page.

 ## Creating a container (folder)
 Creating an LDP container quite trivial.
 The `post` method accepts the following parameters: